codingwithjae/myPortfolio/README.md

 ### What I learned

 - I use the original Front End Mentor Project for making my own portfolio.
 - This project was done with mobile-first in mind.
+Was a great exercise for doing layout and for putting in practices Javascript concepts with the validation form.
+In future updates I would implement Airtable to the website.

 ### What can be improve